-To compare the flow of gravitational energy with its electromagnetic counterpart we require a four-dimensional field interpretation of an electron transition that is described by 5).
-This is possible by following a suggestion from Dirac [11], "We ought to consider the classical Lagrangian not as a function of the coordinates and velocities but rather as a function of the coordinates at time t and the coordinates at time t+dt".
-Rather than specify energy emission in the form of a photon as an event that occurs at a particular point in time as in nonrelativistic theory, Dirac is seeking compatibility with relativity theory by calculating the change in action of the electron over a space-time interval, or action integral, between two points in time.
-His intention is to replace the idea of quantized particle coordinates with that of a quantized space-time region, or "vibrating medium", that is complementary to the particle model.
-Beginning from a classical vantage point he uses a Lagrangian density given by the fields and its first derivatives $L(\phi_i, \phi{i,\mu})$ to describe all the energy interactions that occur during an electron transition, where $\phi_i$ is the current density described radially and $\phi{i,\mu}$ is the electromagnetic field strength described transversely.
-He continues by introducing boundary conditions for the fields.
-"We introduce at each point of space-time a Lagrangian density, which must be a function of the coordinates and their first derivatives with respect to x,y,z, and t, corresponding to the Lagrangian in particle theory being a function of coordinates and velocities.
-The integral of the Lagrangian density over any (four-dimensional) region of spacetime must then be stationary for all small variations of the coordinates inside the region, provided the coordinates on the boundary remain invariant."
+In Dirac's first study, "The Lagrangian and the Action Principle", he theorizes, "We ought to consider the classical Lagrangian not as a function of the coordinates and velocities but rather as a function of the coordinates at time t and the coordinates at time t+dt".
+Rather than specify photon emission as an event that occurs at a particular point in time as in nonrelativistic theory, Dirac is seeking compatibility with relativity theory by calculating change in action over a space-time interval between two points in time.
+The results of the study proved to be accurate for they gave Feynman the idea to pursue a path integral formulation of quantum mechanics, for which he obtained the Nobel prize.

+In the next section Dirac develops an idea complementary to the particle model with "An Application to Field Dynamics".
+"We may treat the problem of a vibrating medium in the classical theory by Lagrangian methods which form a natural generalization of those for particles.
+We choose as our coordinates suitable field quantities or potentials."
+To obtain a field equation that describes energy emission "by Lagrangian methods" we begin from a classical vantage point by using a Lagrangian density given by the fields and its first derivatives $L(\phi_i, \phi{i,u})$ .
+This allows for a complete accounting of the energy interactions that occur during an electron transition, where $\phi_i$ is the current density described radially and $\phi{i,\mu}$ is the electromagnetic field strength described transversely.
+The transformation from a classical to a quantum viewpoint is realized by localizing the fields over a "region of spacetime".
+Continuing with Dirac's analysis, "We introduce at each point of space-time a Lagrangian density, which must be a function of the coordinates and their first derivatives with respect to x,y,z, and t, corresponding to the Lagrangian in particle theory being a function of coordinates and velocities.
+The integral of the Lagrangian density over any (fourdimensional) region of space-time must then be stationary for all small variations of the coordinates inside the region, provided the coordinates on the boundary remain invariant."

-We can adapt Dirac's line of reasoning to the particle model of 5) by describing fields over a four-dimensional region of space-time with respect to invariant field boundaries coincident with the electron shells.
-The field model will then coincide with the time evolution of an electron transition.
-We apply it in real time by considering an atomic oscillator, or equivalently an atomic clock, immersed in a radiation field with an outer electron that occupies either of two allowable energy states.
-Emission initiates from the excited state $R_2$ = $(x_2,y_2,z_2)$ at time $t_2$ and it finalizes at the ground state $R_1$ = $(x_1,y_1,z_1)$ at time $t_1$ .
-Each of the energy states $R_2$ and $R_1$ determines a locus of points where the fields vanish and they may therefore be used to define invariant field boundaries.
-Following Dirac the integral of the Lagrangian density over the region of space-time between the excited and ground states will be stationary for continuous variations of the coordinates inside the region.
-Discontinuous changes in action with respect to the electron shells are evaluated by integrating the Lagrangian density four-dimensionally thereby yielding a relativistic formulation of emission that is invariant, the same for all observers.
+Dirac's line of reasoning for fields may be applied to our description of the particle model 5) by integrating over a four-dimensional region of space-time with respect to invariant field boundaries coincident with the electron shells.
+The field model can then be made to coincide with the time evolution of an electron transition.
+We introduce an action integral by considering an atomic oscillator, or equivalently an atomic clock, immersed in a radiation field with an outer electron that occupies either of two allowable energy states.
+Emission initiates from the excited state $R_2 = (x_2, y_2, z_2)$ at time $t_2$ and it finalizes at the ground state $R_1 = (x_1, y_1, z_1)$ at time $t_1$ .
+Each of the energy states $R_2$ and $R_1$ determines a locus of points where the fields vanish and therefore they represent invariant field boundaries.
+Continuing with Dirac's arguments, we require the integral of the Lagrangian density over the region of space-time between the excited and ground states to be "stationary for all small variations of the coordinates inside the region."
+Changes in action with respect to the electron shells are evaluated by integrating the Lagrangian density four-dimensionally thereby yielding a relativistic formulation of emission that is invariant, the same for all observers.

-$$S\left[\phi{i}(t)\right] = \int{R{2}}^{R{1}} \int{t{2}}^{t{1}} L\left(\phi{i}\phi{i,\mu}\right) d^{3}x dt = h$$ 7)
+$$S[\phi{i}(t)] = \int{R{2}}^{R{1}} \int{t{2}}^{t{1}} L(\phi{i}\phi{i,\mu}) d^{3}x dt = h$$ 6)